bengottlieb/marcel/README.md

-# CrossPlatformKit
+# Marcel
-Easier code sharing between Mac and iOS
+Parse MIME-encoded messages on iOS and Mac